Nomadic Skies

 • Weaving – traditional backstrap and shuttle looms.

-• Traditional spinning – of goat and yak wool.
+• Traditional spinning – sheep and yak wool.

 • Yak hair rope and textile production and uses.